1. Key Concepts in Marketing

 This is most commonly associated with marketing.
 Marketing and communications (MARCOMS) coordinate different media, events, advertising, partnerships, public relations, and much more.
 Our strategies are coordinated under the banner of Integrated Marketing Communications (IMC).

-We look at IMC in MKTG1040 (Marketing Communications).
+Covered in MKTG1040 (Marketing Communications).

 DISTRIBUTION & SELLING